thoughtbot/props_template/README.md

 will render Layout first, then the template when `yield json` is used.

 ## Change key format
-By default, all keys will be formatted with `camelized(:lower)`.
+By default, keys are not formatted.
 If you want to change this behavior, override it in an initializer:

 ```ruby
 Props::BaseWithExtensions.class_eval do